Brian-Pho/Textbook-Notes/content/posts/textbooks/developmental-cognitive-neuroscience-an-introduction/index.md

 - While the network imposes architectural constraints on the representations that emerge within it, there are no innate representations.
 - There’s evidence that several aspects of the cerebral cortex, such as the general laminar structure and large-scale regions, don’t require neural activity to develop.
 - However, much of the small-scale divisions into functional areas requires neural activity to develop.
-- Radial unit model: a model that explains neocortical differentiation by having neurons migrate along radial glial fibers.
+- *Radial unit model*: a model that explains neocortical differentiation by having neurons migrate along radial glial fibers.
 ![Figure 4.13](figure4-13.png)
-- Protomap: differentiation of the cortex is due to intrinsic factors such as genetics.
+- *Protomap*: differentiation of the cortex is due to intrinsic factors such as genetics.
-- Protocortex: differentiation of the cortex is due to extrinsic factors such as input from other parts of the brain or sensory systems.
+- *Protocortex*: differentiation of the cortex is due to extrinsic factors such as input from other parts of the brain or sensory systems.
 - Current reviews of the evidence converge on views that are midway between the protomap and protocortex hypotheses.
 - In the case of mouse whiskers, it’s almost as if the sensory surface imposes itself on to the brain stem.
 - Large‐scale regions of cortex have particular combinations of graded gene expression that are then refined into smaller functional areas through activity‐dependent processes.